 Where you position your text is important.
 While common wisdom says to place text about the visual it's describing, that isn't always true.
 Try positioning the text above and below your other visuals.

-10. Size of Captions
+Change the Size of Your Captions

 There's so much we can experiment with when it comes to text!